tytydraco/yessleep/out/Seeking_individuals_with_information_to_corroborate_the_existence_of_Tributary_Vermont_or_The_WebWeaver_Protocol.md

 Implicitly, Lacy, Alex, and Harmony understood - Reggie would not be with us long, and arguing with him was not worth the risk.
 Strong emotion is destabilizing and can make you vulnerable to spontaneous amalgamation.

 They promised all of us release once the experiment, referred to in my briefing as the *WebWeaver Protocol*, was completed.
 Attempts at voluntary early discharge from Tributary, before the completion of the experiment, were met with rifle-fire and death.
-Four years into this, I’ve believe that The Bureau has no intention of ending the experiment.
-Whatever they are gleaning from us, it’s clearly valuable - hundreds of spontaneous amalgamations later.
-The experiment still presses on.
+Four years into this, I now believe that The Bureau has no intention of ending the experiment.
+Whatever they are gleaning from us, it’s clearly valuable - hundreds of spontaneous amalgamations later, the experiment still presses on.

 Maybe his replacement will be better.